The Rocks, Sydney, New South Wales © Archie Sartracom/Tourism Australia

 Spirits of the Red Sand

 There are few opportunities to learn about Queensland’s Aboriginal community that are quite as comprehensive, and at times confronting, as Spirits of the Red Sand, a show based on real-life Aboriginal encounters with the British in the 1800s.
-As part of the two-and-a-half hour show, you’ll enjoy a barbecue dinner where you can mingle with the actors, hear their stories and learn more about their experiences in this part of the state.
-The ‘set’ is an authentic 19th-century town, halfway between Brisbane and the Gold Coast.
-As part of the audience you’ll move between different set locations over the course of the evening, making you feel part of the action.
-Welcome to Country Aboriginal Experience’ offers an interactive discovery into traditional Aboriginal life including ancient ceremonies and traditions, whilst unique cultural experiences for are available for groups including cruise and cultural education experiences and cultural awareness programs.
+As part of the two-and-a-half-hour show, you’ll enjoy a hearty 3-course dinner where you can meet and mingle with the cast.
+The ‘set’ is an authentic 19th-century town, located at Beenleigh – halfway between Brisbane and the Gold Coast.
+As part of the audience, you’ll move between different set locations over the course of the evening, making you feel like a part of the action.
+By day, the Welcome to Country Aboriginal Experience offers an interactive discovery into traditional Aboriginal life, including ancient ceremonies and traditions, didgeridoo playing, weaponry, boomerang painting, spear throwing, and an introduction to camp life.

 Koorie Heritage Trust

 So many of Australia’s absorbing Indigenous experiences happen against a backdrop of red dirt or blue ocean, but our Aboriginal history is just as compelling in the cities as it is in the outback.
 And the Koorie Heritage Trust in Melbourne is one of the best places to immerse yourself in that urban Aboriginal culture.
 With the motto “Gnokan Danna Murra Kor-ki” – which translates as “Give me your hand my friend” – the trust’s mission is to give visitors a deeper understanding of both the past and present.
 Wander the museum-style collections of art, photography, oral history and objects at its headquarters in Federation Square.
 Alternatively, take a walking tour with an Indigenous guide, who will share some of their own story as they help you discover some of the city’s most important traditional landmarks.